 A typical performance will include selections from John Denver, James Taylor, Simon and Garfunkle, Crosby Stills Nash and Young, CCR, Joni Mitchell, The Beatles, Gordon Lightfoot, Van Morrison, Neil Young, Peter Paul and Mary, The Byrds, Jesse Colin Young, Jim Croce, Eagles and many more.
 Set lists are customized for each event or venue on an individual basis, and repertoire is being updated constantly.

-In 2015 Matt has made over 100 appearances.
-His performance credits include support concerts for Tom Rush, Tom Chapin, Dave Mason, and others.
-Over the years, he has been a featured performer at many major arts festivals and has performed at venues and events from North Carolina to Wisconsin.
+In 2015 Matt made over 100 appearances.
+He has been a featured performer at many major arts festivals and has performed at venues and events in Pennsylvania, New York, Maryland, Virginia and North Carolina.

 Live performances at Create Cafe - Brookville Pennsylvania